 This project investigates several aspects of self-determined motivation in relation to workplace and health-related behaviors.

-The first part of the project aims to identify strategies and techniques that people can use to self-manage their self-determined motivation, or to change behavior more generally.
+The first part of the project aimed to identify strategies and techniques that people can use to self-manage their self-determined motivation, or to change behavior more generally.
 By pulling together existing taxonomies of behavior change techniques, and by conducting reviews of self-management strategies from sport, education and workplace psychology, we have developed a listing of self-enactable techniques.
-This listing (and toolkit) will offer theorists as well as intervention developers clear definitions and examples of the agentic actions people can themselves take to change or self-manage motivation and behavior.
+This listing (and toolkit), published in Nature Human Behaviour, will offer theorists as well as intervention developers clear definitions and examples of the agentic actions people can themselves take to change or self-manage motivation and behavior.

-The second part of the project investigates the extents to which quality of work motivation fluctuates, and aims to identify factors that predict significant changes in self-determined motivation.
+The second part of the project investigated the extents to which quality of work motivation fluctuates, and aimed to identify factors that predict significant changes in self-determined motivation.
 These could include changes in social context, work task, the use of self-management strategies and other variables such as sleep quality and stress.
-By using ecological momentary assessment (EMA) methods embedded in a smartphone app, this study will allow us to additionally test the primary relationships between self-determined motivation and psychological needs satisfaction proposed by self-determination theory using within-persons (as opposed to between-persons) data.
+By using ecological momentary assessment (EMA) methods embedded in a smartphone app, this study allowed us to additionally test the primary relationships between self-determined motivation and psychological needs satisfaction proposed by self-determination theory using within-persons (as opposed to between-persons) data.

 University Researcher Keegan Knittle